In this section you will find information for patients who are breastfeeding and require anaesthesia or sedation.

 AFTER THE PROCEDURE

 Try and have someone bring your baby to you as soon as possible after the procedure so you can breastfeed them once you are awake.
 If this is not possible you may wish to pump or express once awake.
+You do not need to discard/”dump” this milk, you can feed it to your breastfed child later.

 A responsible adult should stay with you during this time to help ensure the safety of your baby or child.
 This is especially important if you are needing large doses of pain relief after your surgery.